ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added Functionality to increment and decrement reaction count
 * Added Functionality when reacted to the post already it will persist
 * Added tooltip for reaction's count
+* Added `height` to extend the `transitionProperty` tailwind property for animating when component height changes
 * Fixed animation for `Recognitions`, `Trainings`, and `HRBulletinBoard` Component when expanded and its height changes.
 * Changed named export from `HighlightArea` to `RightBar`to match its filename
 * Changed named export from `NewsFeed` to `MainContent` to match its filename